gaosijia1234/Dinner_Plan_Android_App/README.md

 ## How to compile and execute your program?

-Download the project and run
+Download the project, delete 175 rubric.pdf file and run

 ## Rubric And Total Assess Points